NibinByteCode/DinePulse/README.md

 - An Admin dashboard using REACT.
 - A Mobile App developed using Flutter.

-**How to Run the Project**

 **Using the Cloud API**

 The Backend API is already hosted in the Azure Cloud with the Database server configured in the Azure SQL .
-A CI/CD pipeline with GitHub Actions is configured so as whenever the commit happens to the main, API will be build and deployed to the Backend Server.
+A CI/CD pipeline with GitHub Actions is configured so as whenever the commit happens to the main branch, API will be build and deployed to the Backend Server.

 **Using Local Instance of API:**
 - First Create a database in MS SQL with name as dinepulse and run the DB Scripts available in folder- Dinepulse_DinepulseSQLServer.